Mark L. Jewell, MD

 The eyes are often first to show the signs of aging.
 Surgically creating youthful eyelids is termed a blepharoplasty.
 Although eyelid surgery at our Eugene, Oregon, facility targets a rather small area of the face, it can have dramatic impact on facial appearance.
-As we age, eyelid skin looses its elasticity, resulting in excess drooping skin and the actual eyelid may descend and rest on the lashes.
-There are many factors that contribute to the aged appearance of the eyes such as squinting, sun damage, smoking and genetic traits such as sleepy eyes or under eye bags.
-Blepharoplasty, a safe procedure performed for over seventy-five years, corrects the sagging skin, removes or repositions the fat deposits and may involve muscle tightening.
-Through blepharoplasty, we are able to improve many of those signs of aging, including the fat bags of both upper and lower eyelids to produce a dramatically pleasing result.
+As we age, eyelid skin loses its elasticity, resulting in excess drooping skin; the actual eyelid may descend and rest on the lashes.
+There are many factors that contribute to the aged appearance of the eyes such as squinting, sun damage, smoking and genetic traits such as sleepy eyes or under-eye bags.
+Blepharoplasty, a safe procedure performed for over 75 years, corrects the sagging skin, removes or repositions the fat deposits and may involve muscle tightening.
+Through blepharoplasty, we are able to help our Salem, Bend, and Corvallis patients improve many of those signs of aging, including the fat bags of both upper and lower eyelids to produce a dramatically pleasing result.

-Your eyes will be evaluated at your consultation and pre-operative visit to determine where the changes need to be made.
-The upper eyelid excess skin can be removed from the central portion where the natural arch and crease of your eye will be, the lower eyelid’s skin removal is located just a sliver below the lower lashes.
+Our surgeons evaluate your eyes at your consultation and a pre-operative visit to determine where the changes need to be made.
+The upper eyelid’s excess skin can be removed from the central portion where the natural arch and crease of your eye will be, the lower eyelid’s skin removal is located just a sliver below the lower lashes.
 The skin is carefully measured and removed; the pads of fat that have developed over the years are repositioned or removed.
 The very young patient with the appearance of lower eyelid bags can get a very pleasing result with conservative removal of lower eyelid fat through the internal (transconjunctival) incision.

-What can I do after surgery? and When?
+What can I do after eyelid surgery? and when?

 We would like you to have bed rest for the first 24 hours after surgery.
 Then you must continue to take it easy at home for the next few days.
 It is a good idea to slow down for a week after surgery as excessive activity will cause swelling.
 Stitches will be removed 3 to 4 days following surgery and a little concealer may carefully be used 48 hours after stitches are removed.